CHE-Monash/Myeloma-Model/README.md

 Note that the model uses Stata's in-built matrix language Mata to store simulated data, which is converted into a Stata data file at the end of the simulation (EpiMAP Simulated.dta)

+Please contact adam.irving@monash.edu with queries related to using the model